Embedded Trefftz discontinuous Galerkin methods: Applications

 \section{Applications}

 We consider a set of different PDE problems and aim to compare the embedded Trefftz DG method to the underlying DG method (with full polynomial basis) and to a standard Trefftz basis, whenever available.
+We provide the scripts used to obtain the numerical results presented in this section\footnote{for reproduction material see \url{https://doi.org/10.25625/JIO1MP}} and interactive code examples to try out the implementation online without any prerequisites\footnote{find the documentation at \url{https://github.com/PaulSt/NGSTrefftz}}.

 In \cref{sec:lap,sec:wave} we consider the Laplace equation and the acoustic wave equation, where explicit polynomial Trefftz basis functions are available for comparison.
 For the Helmholtz equation, treated in \cref{sec:helm}, an explicit Trefftz basis is available, however it is not polynomial.
 In \cref{sec:poi} we consider Laplace equation with a source term, applying the techniques described in \cref{sec:method3}.
 In \cref{sec:qwave,sec:adv} we consider PDEs with non-constant coefficients.
 In \cref{sec:compareschemes} we present a comparison to HDG methods in terms of computational costs associated to the linear solvers.